JackFurby/Bootscout-theme/README.md

 ## Features

-* On brand styling as detailed in the UK scouts brand guidelines including correct colours and fonts.
+* On brand styling as detailed in the UK scouts brand guidelines including correct colours and fonts
-* Sidebar-widget-area and footer-widget-area.
-These areas will be present if widget are added to the areas.
-The sidebar can also be disabled in theme options.
-* Banner images are present on all pages and added by selecting a featured image when editing a page or post.
-* Contact page template can be used to link your contact page to the sites footer.
-Only one page should have this template at any one time to benefit from the contact page link.
-* Site logo can be added and displayed in the navigation bar.
+* Site logo can be added and displayed in the navigation bar
-* Colour selection for navbar and footer.
+* Colour selection for theme
+* Full site editing support (Wordpress 5.9 or higher required)

 ## Base theme